Krisluvoh/Kids-Closet/setup.md

         (make sure you are cd'd into frontend)

 When pushing to github, make sure you are not in the frontend folder.

+When deploying, before pushing to github

+1. change DEV to false in the frontend/src/lib/api
+2. cd frontend && npm run build